Chart Color Schemes

 Cranbourne South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Cranbourne South's dwelling structures, as per the latest Census, consisted of 95.4% houses and 4.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Melbourne metro had 91.5% houses and 8.5% other dwellings.
-Home ownership in Cranbourne South was higher at 20.5%, with mortgaged dwellings at 63.4% and rented ones at 16.1%.
-The median monthly mortgage repayment in the area was $2,167, above Melbourne metro's average of $1,950.
+Cranbourne South's dwelling structure, as per the latest Census, consisted of 95.4% houses and 4.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 91.5% houses and 8.5% other dwellings.
+Home ownership in Cranbourne South stood at 20.5%, with mortgaged dwellings at 63.4% and rented ones at 16.1%.
+The median monthly mortgage repayment was $2,167, higher than Melbourne metro's average of $1,950.
 Median weekly rent in Cranbourne South was $408, compared to Melbourne metro's $386.
-Nationally, mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Nationally, Cranbourne South's mortgage repayments exceeded the Australian average of $1,863, while rents were above the national figure of $375.

 Frequently Asked Questions - Housing